muhammad-tamim/JavaScript-notes/README.md

 ![call-stack-2](./images/call-stack-2)

+#### Call Stack:

+A call stack is a data structure that keeps track of function calls in a Last-In-First-Out (LIFO) manner.
+When a recursive function calls itself, here's what happens:

+- new frame creation and stack growing
+- Base case reached and stack un-winding

 ### Closure

 A closure is a function technique where an inner function remembers the variables from its outer function, even after that outer function has finished executing.
+This means JavaScript keeps a reference to the outer variables in memory so the inner function can remember and access them.

 ```js
 function secretCounter() {